chromium/chromium/docs/webapps/README.md

 ### Locks / `WebAppLockManager`

 Locks allow operations to receive appropriate protections for what they are doing.
-For example, an `AppLock` will guarantee that no one is modifying (or uninstalling) an app while it is granted.
+For example, an `AppLock` will guarantee that no one is modifying, installing, or uninstalling that AppId while it is granted.

 Locks contain assessors that allow the user to access parts of the web app system.
 This is the safest way to read from the system.